vegafoundation/vega-vega-continuum-vtc-meta-3/paper/WHITEPAPER_ZH.md

 ## 7. Beitrag & Bedeutung

-This work establishes VEGA Continuum VTC Meta as a new conceptual term, sets prior art without operational disclosure, and extends the scientific language for meaning-centric AI.
+This work establishes VEGA CONTINUUM VTC META as a new conceptual term, sets prior art without operational disclosure, and extends the scientific language for meaning-centric AI.

 ---